aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 import * as sfn from '@aws-cdk/aws-stepfunctions';
 import * as tasks from '@aws-cdk/aws-stepfunctions-tasks';

-new tasks.EmrContainersCreateVirtualCluster(this, 'Create a Virtual Cluster', {
+new tasks.EmrContainersEksCreateVirtualCluster(this, 'Create a Virtual Cluster', {
   eksCluster: tasks.EksClusterInput.fromTaskInput(sfn.TaskInput.fromText('clusterId')),
   eksNamespace: 'specified-namespace',
-  virtualClusterName: 'emr-containers-virtual-cluster'
 });
 ```